-Café Synthetique is the monthly meet-up for the Cambridge synthetic and engineering biology community.
+Café Synthetique is the monthly meetup for the Cambridge synthetic and engineering biology community with informal talks, discussion and pub snacks.
 Join us on the first Monday of each month for informal talks, discussion, drinks and snacks and to catch up with engineering biology news and projects from across the Cambridge community.
-Cafe Synthetique is kindly sponsored by Cambridge Consultants.

-It will be fantastic to see the members of our community coming together again with free food available!
+It would be great to see the community coming together again with free aromi food available!
+Drinks available to purchase at the bar.
 We look forward to seeing you at the Panton Arms, Cambridge.
-Places are limited.
-Please RSVP HERE

 Get Involved!